Kenya safari destinations and safari parks in both countries that tourists can enjoy and consider whilst planning for their safari tours

 Nairobi Tented Camp is the first accommodation of any sort to be allowed in this unique safari destination.
 There is nowhere else in the world like it.
 Each of the 9 tents houses 2 people, and have their own flushing toilets and safari showers so you can enjoy en-suite living safari style.
 This is a wilderness escape where you can savor the thrill of camping in the heart of thick bush land right on the door step of the capital city.

-Samburu National Reserve: Kenya safari destinations and safari parks
+Samburu National Reserve: Kenyan safari tour destinations and holiday safari parks

 Samburu National Reserve is one of the lesser-known national parks, but is nevertheless teeming with life.